Second Avenue Subway: Future full-length designation

 The T's route emblem is colored (hex triplet #00ADD0, which could also be considered robin's egg blue or teal) because the color had also been used for the JFK Express in the past.
 In 2011, turquoise was considered "the color of the year", and at the time of the color's selection in the 2000s, it was considered a very upscale color.

 Station listing

 Three stations are part of Phase 1, which opened in January 2017.
-Three more are planned for Phase 2 (including one transfer to an existing line); six more in Phase 3 (including up to four transfers); and four more in Phase 4 (including one transfer).
+Three more are planned for Phase 2 (including one transfer to an existing line); three more in the 125th Street Subway extension (including three transfers); six more in Phase 3 (including up to four transfers); and four more in Phase 4 (including one transfer).